 Peter adds that the company hopes to secure external funding for further R&D and plans that Learnovate will be a “very important part of that”.
 As well as the project work, Peter finds being a member of Learnovate very worthwhile.

-“This is our fourth year as a member and there are lots of different benefits.
+“This is our sixth year as a member and there are lots of different benefits.
 We regularly use their free webinars, attend the annual conference and we really feel the benefit from the information sharing and networking.

 “Any time you want to run a simple idea by the team at Learnovate, you get a quick answer and the detailed research papers add an extra level to the service Learnovate offers,” says Peter.